Chicken Pathia Curry is a British Curry house dish.

 For example, one can make a lamb pathia (use green Papaya paste to tenderize the meat), vegetable pathia or even a prawn (shrimp) pathia.

-π Ingredients
+🍗 Ingredients

-This Chicken Pathia Curry is a cross between a British friend's Pathia dish, who prepared it for us back in Manali India, inspired originally by a hot sweet and sour duck curry from the complete Indian Cooking cookbook, and my attempts over the past year to perfect this aromatic curry.
+It is also inspired originally by a hot sweet and sour duck curry from the complete Indian Cooking cookbook, and my attempts over the past year to perfect this aromatic curry.

 I took a while to perfect the recipe, simply because I find it to be an essential step to balance the 3 flavor profiles in this chicken pathia curry, namely, hot sweet and sour.

-At the same time, the aim was to achieve that without too many ingredients as well as with common Asian pantry ingredients.
+At the same time, the aim was to achieve that without too many ingredients, as well as with common Asian pantry ingredients.

 - Oil - a Tablespoon is more than enough.
 I tend to use olive oil.